Explore Leith Hill on foot

 Take the dog for a walk

 Happy hounds love to bound through the woods and enjoy nothing better than exploring.
 Treat your best friend to a walk at Leith Hill.
-There's always fresh water for your dog at the tower servery - the highest point in south east England.
+Please don't forget to keep your dog on a lead in Dukes Warren between 1 March and 1 September to protect the ground nesting birds.